HOLE 1

 Hole Sponsor

 A long par four where a tee shot down the right side is likely to roll off the cambered fairway into the rough.
-The second uphill shot to a deep conotoured green is challenging.
-Par is a great score on this hole.
+The second is an uphill shot to a deep conotoured green.

 PAR 4